What's in tobacco

-- The effects of cigarette smoking cause about 438,000 deaths (one of every five) each year in the U.S.
+- The effects of cigarette smoking cause about 440,000 deaths (one of every five) each year in the U.S.

-On average, adults who smoke die 14 years earlier than nonsmokers.
+- On average, adults who smoke die 10 years earlier than nonsmokers.

 Source: Centers for Disease Control and Prevention

-benzene (fuel additive)
+- benzene (fuel additive)

-formaldehyde (embalming fluid)
+- formaldehyde (embalming fluid)

-methanol (wood alcohol)
+- methanol (wood alcohol)

-ammonia (cleaning fluid)
+- ammonia (cleaning fluid)

-acetone (nail polish remover)
+- acetone (nail polish remover)

-carbon monoxide (poisonous gas)
+- carbon monoxide (poisonous gas)

 Why tobacco is addictive

 The effects last only a few minutes, leading to a sense of depression.
 This leads to the need for more nicotine.

-a day gets 300 “hits” of nicotine to the brain.
+According to the National Institutes of Health, a person who smokes 30 cigarettes a day gets 300 “hits” of nicotine to the brain.